josherz94/Discord_Bot/README.md

 # Discord Bot
 A general use Discord bot that can play music, wiki search, lyrics search, and search for PS5 inventory at Target stores in the San Diego area.

+NOTE: The bot token used in the source code is just a template token, it is not valid.

 ## Table of contents
 * [General info](#general-info)
 * [Screenshots](#screenshots)